bfsgr/bfsgr.github.io/_posts/2020-11-15-alsa_powersave.md

 ---

 Some speakers may show a buzzing sound when the sound card enters power save mode.
-To avoid this problem you can want to disable the sound card’s power save mode completely
+To avoid this problem you can disable the sound card’s power save mode completely

 ## Disable power save in this session only